QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 ## 48.2 Gets History Training

 Get historical training details.
-The query result will be obtained through the trainingEveStm monitoring stream, the return type is historyTrainingChange, and the training detailed data is TrainBean.historyTrainList.
+The query results will flow through trainingEveStm monitoring, the return type is historyTrainingChange and trainingChange, training history data for TrainBean.
+HistoryTrainList, The training details data is TrainBean.trainingList.

 ```dart
 _blePlugin.queryHistoryTraining;